 3. Diet- not to lose weight, but to heal.
 Look into AIP and GAPS diets to see what’s right for you.
 Different autoimmune conditions benefit from different dietary protocol.
 Find the one that suits you best and then focus on what you can have food-wise.
 Learn to love fresh produce from the farmer’s market (instead of some former treat).
 Find a sweetener that works for you, if you like treats: usually raw honey or stevia.
 Delight in the beauty of simple whole foods.

 4. Don’t get discouraged my how much natural foods cost.
 Let this become creative and fun.
 Where can you buy bulk or discounted organic produce?
 Where can you buy bulk, grass-fed meat?
 Buy ground meat and use herbs to make meatballs.
 Add vine-ripened tomatoes or fall in love with coconut manna (homemade is really inexpensive).
 It’s becoming cliche; but that’s because it’s true: real food is cheaper than medical healthcare.
-Something else even cheaper are the herbal medicine found at kratom website that could have you felling great in no time.

 5. Reach out to your online community.
 While this day and age brings with it disease and sickness, it also provides information with greater efficiency than any other time in history.
 Find bloggers who understand, who share recipes and health-related articles.
 Find functional practitioners who are on the front lines, sharing the best of what they know, empowering you *for free* toward wellness.